udbhav1/playlist-lyric-searcher/README.md

 ## Notes

-- Testing on localhost requires you to disable Same-Origin Policy in your browser to avoid a CORS error.
+- Unfortunately, the Genius API library requires you to disable Same-Origin Policy in your browser to avoid a CORS error.
 Either install an extension for Chrome or follow the instructions [here](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).
 - The Genius API does not explicitly support lyric fetching.
 Instead, the app manually scrapes each Genius page, so you may run into rate-limit errors with especially large playlists (>1000 songs).